Answers about Residency Requirements

 What if I don't have the required proofs of residency at the time of registration?

 All new applicants must submit required proofs of residency.
-Applicants who do not have the required documents will be asked to return to the Enrollment Office (formerly the Parent Information Center) with the appropriate materials before beginning the registration process.
+Applicants who do not have the required documents will be asked to return to the Enrollment Office with the appropriate materials before beginning the registration process.
 Enrollment Office staff will not accept any substitutions for items on the list of acceptable proofs of residency.

 What if I don't have a lease?